All Episodes

 A little Indian lingo there.

-What in the world do these people think they're doing running against Bush, either now or in 08?
+What in the world do these people think they're doing running against Bush either now or in 08?

 He is not on the ballot.

-Um he was their Democratic vice presidential nominee and candidate barely six years ago.
+He was their Democratic vice presidential nominee and candidate barely six years ago.

 And it's not just people in Connecticut.

-I'm not gonna support him.
+I'm not going to support him.

 They're doing the same thing to her.

-He just don't hear about it as much because that's way out there on the left coast.
+You just don't hear about it as much because that's way out there on the left coast.

 It's like you don't hear much about the Seattle Mariners or the Seattle Seahawks unless they happen to get to the championship or something.

-And people say, Who are they?
+And people say, who are they?

-Um Maria Cantwell.
+Maria Cantwell.

-Oh, I'm not gonna support Joe Lieberman.
+Then John Kerry comes out, I'm not going to support Joe Lieberman.

 Standing together as Democrats.